Château Puy-Blanquet Château Puy-Blanquet

 A respect for tradition and quality is what makes Puy-Blanquet special.
 Instead of following the trend, vineyard manager Pierre Meunier has continued plowing the soils to ensure optimal maturity of the fruit.
 Green harvesting, leaf cropping and harvesting are done by hand.

-The wines are fresh and generous and ready to be enjoyed after two to three years of cellaring.
+The wines are fresh and generous and can be enjoyed after just a two or three years of cellaring.